sagnik1511/EEG_data_analysis-/README.md

 # EEG_data_analysis-
 Searching anomaly in a EEG datasets for treatment purpose.

-The notebook has been created in kaggle ipynb.
+The notebook has been created in **kaggle ipynb**.
 So the directories may be changed when running these files on any extrenal sites or applications.

 Link of the dataset - https://www.kaggle.com/abyssjumper/meditation-eegdata

 Link of the notebook in kaggle - https://www.kaggle.com/sagnik1511/eeg-data-analysis-anomaly-searching

 ### Procedure: